Versioning

 , and patch

-You may also use the wildcard symbol in the comparison clauses, which make them into wildcard clauses.
+You can also use the wildcard symbol in comparison clauses, turning them into wildcard clauses.
 For example:

 ==0.1.*